trompamusic/ce-api/docs/authentication.md

 ### Authorization header

-The Contributor Environment API will obtain the token from the `Authorization` header with type `Bearer` for authentication.
-Make sure that this header is set for each request that needs authentication.
+The Contributor Environment API will obtain the token from the `Authorization` header with type `Bearer`.
+Make sure that this header is set for each request that needs authorization.

 For example: